andylamp/stanford_fin_auto/06 - Intractable Problems and NP-Completeness/01-Intractable-Problems-Quiz.md

 Finally, we form the complement of option 1, which is `{A, E, H, L}` is indeed an independent set since none of these nodes are linked and also is the minimal cover having a size of 8.
-Please also do note that the solution is not *unique* and there can be many minimal covers for a given graph (but all will have the same length, if they are indeed minimal covers!).
+Please also do note that the solution is not *unique* and there can be a number of valid minimal covers for a given graph (but all will have the *same length*, if they are indeed minimal covers!).

 [ind_set]: images/indepSet.gif
 [3sat_vec_cover_small]: images/3sat-cover-small.png